Colin Kroll, co-founder of HQ Trivia and Vine, found dead. He was 34.

 A drug overdose is the suspected cause of death, police said, but an investigation is underway.

 Kroll was named the chief executive of HQ Trivia, a phone-based trivia platform, in September.
-Prior to that he worked at Twitter.
+Prior to that, Kroll co-founded Vine, the popular short-form video service acquired in 2012 by Twitter.
+Vine was discontinued four years later.

+"We learned today of the passing of our friend and founder, Colin Kroll, and it's with deep sadness that we say goodby," HQ Trivia said in a tweet Sunday.
+"Our thoughts go out to his family, friends and loved ones during this incredibly difficult time."